 Job Outlook for Nurse Case Managers

-The U.S. Bureau of Labor Statistics doesn’t make employment projections for nurse case managers, but they do predict that employment of all registered nurses will grow 15% from 2016 to 2026, much faster than the average for all occupations.
+The U.S. Bureau of Labor Statistics doesn’t make employment projections for nurse case managers, but they do predict that employment of all registered nurses will grow 7% from 2019 to 2029, faster than the average for all occupations.
 Prospects are also positive for patient representatives, according to O*NET.

 Among other factors, the ACA is expected to continue driving demand higher for preventative care health care workers, especially as millions of Americans continue to obtain health coverage.